Bamberg Cathedral: Crypts

 The western crypt was filled in with rubble but reopened in 1987–95.
 It was discovered that it still contained features of Heinrich's original cathedral.
 It now serves as the burial site for the Archbishops of Bamberg.
 The first to be buried there in 1998 was Josef Schneider (1955–76).
 Under the northwestern tower a chapel (Häupterkapelle) was created in 1997 to keep the skulls of the two founders, Heinrich and Kunigunde.
 They are contained within a glass shrine on a stele.
 Kunigunde's skull was previously kept in a cabinet in the eastern choir, behind the so-called Sonnenloch which gave access to the outside of the cathedral.

 The eastern crypt was created alongside the current cathedral, c.
 1200.
 The tombs now here were only relocated from the nave in the 19th and 20th centuries.
 These include bishops from the 11th and 12th centuries and the tomb of King Konrad III (Conrad III) who died at Bamberg in 1152 and was initially buried next to Heinrich and Kunigunde.
 There is also a well used for baptisms.

 Chapels

 Nagelkapelle

-The former chapter hall beneath which members of the cathedral chapter were also buried (these bronze slabs have now been moved to the walls).
+This is the former chapter hall beneath which members of the cathedral chapter were also buried (the bronze slabs from their burials have now been moved to the walls).
 A wooden Gothic altar from c.
 1500 is located in the further, late-Gothic part of the room.
-The chapel is used to house a nail, supposed to come from the True Cross.
-This has been venerated at Bamberg since the 14th century.
+The name "Nagelkapelle" ("Nail chapel") refers to a nail said to come from the True Cross; this nail has been venerated at Bamberg since the 14th century.